 Something remarkable happens when we experience a craving for a drink and then take one.
 We lift the glass to our lips and swallow and then get an immediate sense of ease and comfort; the extraordinary thing here is that this sensation is immediate.
 It takes several minutes for any alcohol swallowed to be absorbed in the stomach and then carried through the blood to our brain, yet we get the “aaaahhhh!” sensation immediately… so it can’t possibly be alcohol that has causes this, yet the sensation is definitely there.
 Our brain gives us this sensation as a reward for taking the action encouraged by a craving… having a drink.
 We aren’t particularly aware of this but our brain actively encourages us to drink, and then it rewards us for doing so with a powerful jolt of the feel-good chemical ‘dopamine’.

 Our brain is enormously sophisticated but at a cellular level its operation is remarkably simple.
 Nerve cells, or “neurons” are connected to each other and pass signals from one cell to the next.
 Each cell is shaped like a tree, with roots at one end, a trunk, and branches at the other.
 Brains cells connect to each other root-tip to branch tip where there is a tiny gap called a synapse.
-A signal is passed from one cell to the next when a chemical called a neurotransmitter is ejected from the branch-tip side of a neuron and received on the root-tip side.
+A signal is passed from one cell to the next when a chemical called a neurotransmitter is ejected from the branch-tip side of one neuron and received on the root-tip side of another.
 When the neurotransmitter is received then an electrical charge pulses through the trunk to the branch tips of the cell where it causes neurotransmitters to be expelled from the tips to the next cells.
-The huge complexity of the brain comes from three elements; the brain has roughly a hundred billion brain cells, each neuron is connected, on average, to seven thousand others, and there are over two hundred different chemicals that work as neurotransmitters.
-Precisely what signal is propagated through the brain depends not only on the cells it connects to but also the particular neurotransmitter that is passed, so the number of possible routes through any given part of the brain is of truly astronomical proportions, and routes can have different purposes depending on the neurotransmitters passed.
+The huge complexity of the brain comes from three elements; the brain has roughly a hundred billion brain cells, each neuron is connected on average to seven thousand others, and there are over two hundred different chemicals that work as neurotransmitters.
+Precisely what signal is propagated through the brain depends not only on the cells that it connects to but also the particular neurotransmitter that is passed.
+So the number of possible pathways through any given part of the brain is of truly astronomical proportions, and pathways behave differently depending on the neurotransmitter passed.

 Proper functioning of the brain requires that neurotransmitters are reliably passed from one neuron to the next and alcohol interferes with this.
 Once the passage of a neurotransmitter is disturbed then this has consequences for all subsequent neurons in the chain and any disruption at all has far-reaching consequences.